RobbenRibery/rft-gsm8k/README.md

 (But in a more formal setting giving more time, we still have to evaluate on the remaining 10% of the test set)

 ## Further Considerations:
-In [Yuan et,al](https://arxiv.org/pdf/2308.01825), each question $q_i$ is used to generate a reasoning paths that is used to generate a prediction.
+In [Yuan et,al](https://arxiv.org/pdf/2308.01825), each question $q_{i}$ is used to generate a reasoning paths that is used to generate a prediction.
 However, sampling $k$ reasoning paths for every single question is very computationally intense.
 The author also mentions that it's very time-consuming.

 Thus I wanted to see if I could achieve improvements by only using the most "useful" questions (i.e. only the top 10% most useful chunck) to perform rejection sampling, making RFT more data efficient.